hoangnaam/Band-pass-with-opamp-LM324/README.md

 > **Most function generators have an internal 50 Ω output impedance.**

 In the original simulation, this resistance was not included.
-After adding a **50 Ω series resistor** before the input resistor in LTspice, the simulation results aligned closely with the experimental measurements.
+After adding a **50 Ω series resistor** before the input resistor in LTspice, the simulation results aligned closely with the experimental measurements. (check the schematics in LTSpice)

 This confirmed that **test equipment is part of the circuit** and must be modeled accordingly.